operant/Robot-Functions/README.md

 # The Com Library

-### A simple but effective library for comunications with the cRIO over I2C
+### A simple but effective library for communications with the cRIO over I2C

 ## Credits

-Written by me but I have to credit Grant Farrand with the original design of the protocol used by the library.
+Written by me (Operant) but I have to credit Grant Farrand with the original design of the protocol used by the library.
+Big thanks to Steve for all the work he has done in expanding my knowledge of the Arduino platform, I2C, and general circuits.

 ## Installing